AhmedDev980/LINUX/Fundamentals.md

 # command example
 sudo apt install nginx
-sudo - superuser.
+sudo - superuser (administrator).
 We need this to install software or make any system changes apt - package manager
 Install nginx - it will install nginx package